Socio-Development/components/README.md

 }
 ```

+> Notice above how the listed props are alphabetized.

-If the component takes elements as props, these elements should be inside a container with the `Component__content` class.
+If the component takes elements as props, these elements must be inside a container with the `Component__content` class.

 ```typescript
 export function Component({